 I graduated IIN in June 2020 and now focus my practice on supporting other cancer survivors in taking back that control of their health again through fueling their bodies with nutritious, delicious foods.
 I teach as many people as I can the importance of eating foods that actually nourish our bodies down to to the individual cells, and guide you to live a radiant, happy life!

-This is what inspired me to start Be Your Health.
-I provide guidance and coaching for that after period of trrwatmemt (I survived cancer - now what?)
+This is what inspired me to start Maddy Pollack Health to provide guidance and coaching for that after period of treatment (I survived cancer - now what?)
 I offer 3 and 6 month custom coaching programs to help you feel your best and guide you back to taking control of your health!
 Whether you want to lose or gain weight after treatment, are experiencing random pains, or just want to start moving your body more, I’m here to guide you through the action steps to get to your goals.

 I also started the Cancer Actually F*cking Sucks podcast all about getting through cancer.
 Subscribe and join the conversation with survivors as we laugh, cry and share stories!